tobgu/qocache/README.md

   file in addition to command line arguments.
 * LZ4 frame based compression

-## Functionality in Qcache still missing in Qocache
+## Functionality in Qcache planned but still missing in Qocache
 * Subqueries in `in` clause

-* TLS support, server and client certificates
+## Functionality in Qcache not planned in Qocache
-* Basic auth support
+* GZIP compression support in HTTP request/response